CivicActions/civicactions.com/src/content/case-studies/new-case-study.md

   alt: 'Redesigned LINCS website on laptop and mobile' }

-approach_text: "Rationale behind the process goes here.
-The Department of Education needed help consolidating and updating the collection of websites for the Literacy and Information Communication System (LINCS), which supports adult education practitioners in their goal of helping adult learners transition secondary education and 21st-century jobs."
+approach_text: !md |
+  Within the time constraint for this compressed agile design sprint, we conducted lean versions of the activities we would normally do to make sure the site was effective for Medicare recipients.
+Daily collaboration among all team members, from Design to DevOps to Developers, allowed us to quickly test and iterate on every step.

+  We used [Drupal](https://www.drupal.org/industries/government) as our preferred open source platform and the [CMS design system](https://design.cms.gov/), which builds on the U.S. Web Design System.
+Together, these tools provide a solid foundation for accessible [government websites](https://medium.com/civicactions/4-ways-to-improve-government-accessibility-through-open-source-8e20fabc7281) — a key goal for agencies like CMS that serve diverse and aging populations.

+  Human Centered Design played a critical role in our process of building a site that would be intuitive and useful to older Americans seeking information about their drug coverage options.

 approach_sections:
 - {
     title: "Discovery",
-    text: "The Department of Education needed help consolidating and updating the collection of websites for the Literacy and Information Communication System (LINCS), which supports adult education practitioners in their goal of helping adult learners transition to post-secondary education and 21st-century jobs.",
+    text: "The Department of Education needed help consolidating and updating the collection of websites for the Literacy and Information Communication System (LINCS), which supports adult education practitioners in their goal of helping adult learners transition to post-secondary education and 21st-century jobs",
     image: {
       url: "LINCS_2.jpg",
-      alt: "placeholder alt text",
-      caption: "Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Donec eros eros, efficitur ac libero in, venenatis efficitur libero."
-    }
-}
-- {
-    title: "Research",
-    text: "The Department of Education needed help consolidating and updating the collection of websites for the Literacy and Information Communication System (LINCS), which supports adult education practitioners in their goal of helping adult learners transition to post-secondary education and 21st-century jobs.",
-    image: {
-      url: "LINCS_3.jpg",
-      alt: "placeholder alt text",
-      caption: "Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Donec eros eros, efficitur ac libero in, venenatis efficitur libero."
-    }
-}
-- {
-    title: "Build",
-    text: "The Department of Education needed help consolidating and updating the collection of websites for the Literacy and Information Communication System (LINCS), which supports adult education practitioners in their goal of helping adult learners transition to post-secondary education and 21st-century jobs.",
-    image: {
-      url: "LINCS_4.jpg",
       alt: "placeholder alt text",
       caption: "Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Donec eros eros, efficitur ac libero in, venenatis efficitur libero."
     }